cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 For example, we could allow 8-bit or 16-bit integers:
 `int32 x = 1 [(cosmos_proto.int16) = true]` would indicate that the field only needs 2 bytes

-Or we could allow `string` or `bytes` fields to have a fixed size rather than being encoding as variable-length relative pointers:
+Or we could allow `string`, `bytes` or `repeated` fields to have a fixed size rather than being encoding as pointers to a variable-length value:
 `string y = 2 [(cosmos_proto.fixed_size) = 3]` could indicate that this is a fixed width 3 byte string

 If we choose to enable these encoding options, changing these options would be a breaking change that needs to be